Welcome to my review of Get Weekly Checks.

 In any case, I will say that some of these offers are in my opinion scams.

-For example one site being promoted is called Discover The Plan, which is all about a weird online trick discovered by 8 year old girl.
+For example, one site being promoted is called Discover The Plan, which is all about a weird online trick.
 This site is very misleading because it basically tells you that making lots of money will happen at the push of a button.

 Which is simply not the reality of how real online business works.
 This is what scam sites say to make a quick buck at your expense.